 Yes!
-You can!
+You can put Easter eggs in the post!
 Think about your lucky friend who will open up their mailbox expecting the usual bills and spam mail and find a super sweet mailed plastic egg filled with goodies instead.

 - Jumbo Plastic Easter Eggs.
 (The little ones are too small to fit both an address and stamps on so using the large plastic eggs is a much better solution.)